sameer-s/io_game/README.md

 The main class in this package, is, aptly, `Player`.
 It mainly handles the powering up of players, but, even more importantly, provides the necessary bitmaps, to reduce the player information UDP packets sent to nine bytes.
 Its two subclasses, `Chaser` and `Runner` mainly take care of texturing the players and also the timers for when they were powered up

 ## `io.github.sunsetsucks.iogame.rendering.powerup`
-In the game, the chasers and runners are able to pick up powerups.
+In the garne, the chasers and runners are able to pick up powerups.
 The available powerups are pizza (`SpeedUpPowerup`), tomatoes (‘SpeedDownPowerup’), burgers (‘GrowthPowerup’), and cookies (‘InvincibilityPowerup’).
 The pizza and cookies can only be picked up by the runners, while the tomatoes and burgers are for the chasers.

 #Note from the authors:
 Linux rules, Windows drools